TK-data/BilparkApp/README.md

 #### UserRegister
 Is put together by UserRegisterScreen and UserRegisterForm\*  which give the user the possibility to register into the application.
 #### Menu
 Is put together by MenuScreen, MenuBox, ProfileButton, Slide1 and Slide2.
-Together they
+You will be able to navigate to all functionality from the Menu.
 #### DamageReport
-comp 2 description
+Is put together by DamageReportScreen and DamageReportForm\*.
+The user can register damage on it's vehicle from this component.
 #### FuelDay
-Comp 1 description
+Is put together by FuelDayScreen and FuelDayForm\*.
+The user can change when it wants notification about when to refill from this component.
 #### FuelDayModal
-comp 2 description
+FuelSetNotificationScreen will tell the user how much he/she can save by refuelling on specific days.
 #### FuelRefill
-Comp 1 description
+Is put together by FuelRefillScreen, FuelRefillList, FuelRefillItem, FuelRefillForm and SettingsButton.
+This component gives the user the possibility to register when they did refill, how much the petrol cost and how much they paid.
-#### registerCompany
+#### RegisterCompany
-comp 2 description
+Is put together by RegisterCompanyScreen and CompanyPicker.
+This component lets the user choose which company they are connected to.
 #### RegisterVehicle
-Comp 1 description
+Is put together by GetCarScreen, GetCarForm and CarForm\* which together lets the user search for their car and then accept if it is theirs.
 #### TravelLog
-comp 2 description
+Is put together by TravelLogScreen, TravelLogInput, TravelLogPassengerForm\*, TravelLogCargoForm\*, GooglePlacesAutocompleteFrom and GooglePlacesAutocompleteTo.

-\* All forms are using [tcomb-form-native ](https://github.com/gcanti/tcomb-form-native)
+\* This component are using [tcomb-form-native ](https://github.com/gcanti/tcomb-form-native)

 ### Service classes